cerebralideas/standards-of-practice/engineering/technical-standards.md

 #### 6. Open (internal) Source

 Are the sources for your components open to all developers outside your team and do you accept contributions?
-Github’s public repos are preferred to allow external collaboration.
+Github’s internal, public repos are preferred to allow external (to the team) collaboration.

 ### C. Bug Tracking System